Kushal-Chandar/covid_vaccination_booking/README.md

 # Covid Vaccination Booking

-A web application for covid vaccination booking.
+A web application for covid vaccination booking written in Django.

 ## Type of Users